AI

 The complete AI implementation checklist

-When 85% of AI projects fail, the problem is not the technology.
+When only 7% of organizations fully scale AI and 46% of pilots get scrapped, the problem is not the technology.
 Most companies evaluate features when they should be evaluating support, infrastructure readiness, and team preparation.

-When 85% of AI projects fail, the problem is not the technology.
+When only 7% of organizations fully scale AI and 46% of pilots get scrapped, the problem is not the technology.
 Most companies evaluate features when they should be evaluating support, infrastructure readiness, and team preparation.

 Key takeaways